Venus USDC Price Reaches $0.0222 on Exchanges (vUSDC)

 Venus USDC Token Trading

-It is usually not currently possible to buy alternative cryptocurrencies such as Venus USDC directly using U.S. dollars.
-Investors seeking to acquire Venus USDC should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Venus USDC using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Venus USDC directly using US dollars.
+Investors seeking to trade Venus USDC should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Venus USDC using one of the exchanges listed above.

 Receive News & Updates for Venus USDC Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Venus USDC and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.